lpil/thoas/README.md

 A blazing fast JSON parser and generator in pure Erlang.

-Thoas is an Erlang conversion of the Elixir based [Jason library][jason], and as such the parser and generator are at least twice as fast as other Elixir/Erlang libraries.
+Thoas is an Erlang conversion of the Elixir based [Jason library][jason].

+The parser and generator are at least twice as fast as other Elixir/Erlang libraries.
 The performance is comparable to `jiffy`, which is implemented in C as a NIF.
 Thoas and Jason are usually only twice as slow.